erikdubois/Surfn/README.md

 #Why this icon set

-I wanted to try out the hierarchical structure of folders that Numix uses and see what the advantages are.
+I wanted to try out the hierarchical structure of the folders that Numix uses and see what the advantages are.

-16x16/actions ...  instead of actions/scalable.
-In the first case you can fix your icons to be 16 pixels and not a pixel more.
+A structure change from actions/scalable to 16x16/actions.
+A lot of work.
+Now let us discover the advantages.

 I started to work on the basis of an another icon theme I made i.e. Yltra Flat icon set also on this github.